 What Are the Qualities of a Good Guitar?

-1. Tuning gears should be properly wound with string and should tune smoothly and accurately.
-A guitar of good quality will have tuning machines that do not take an awful lot of time or difficulty to properly tune.
+- Tuning gears should be wound appropriately with string and should tune smoothly and accurately.
+A guitar of good quality will have tuning machines that do not take much time or difficulty to tune.

-2. Guitars with set-in necks should have stable and secure necks and heels.
-The neck should not feel as though it could have any chance of breaking off.
-Make sure it is properly secured and that there are no cracks where the neck meets the body.
+- Guitars with set-in necks should have stable and secure necks and heels.
+The neck should not feel as though it could break off.
+Make sure it is adequately secured and there are no cracks where the neck meets the body.

-3. Acoustic guitars should NOT have a bridge with open gaps or an extremely unleveled neck.
-With the exception of children’s guitars, the wood on the neck should be properly secured to the bridge with glue.
-It should not be held together with nuts and bolts.
+- Acoustic guitars should not have a bridge with open gaps or an extremely unleveled neck.
+With the exception of children’s guitars, the wood on the neck should be properly secured to the bridge with glue — nuts and bolts should not hold it together.
 The level of the neck is also important to note, as a neck with too much of an angle forward or backward can have adjustment issues.
 A properly angled neck should sit relatively level with the body of the guitar.

-5. The string height should be low at the first fret.
+- The string height should be low at the first fret.
 Test out the proper adjustment of the strings by pressing down with your smallest finger one string at a time on the first fret.
-If the strings bend an excessive amount, the guitar will most likely be difficult to play.
+If the strings bend excessively, the guitar will most likely be challenging to play.

 Ask Questions Before Buying

-A guitar that is not well-made will prove to be disappointing and difficult to play, which could ultimately lead to a complete loss of interest and wasted money.
-Always keep in mind the importance of buying a guitar that has been properly inspected and adjusted.
-Ask questions about the playability of the guitar and get the pros and cons of the overall make and design before making the final purchase decision.
+A poorly made guitar will be disappointing and difficult to play, which could ultimately lead to a complete loss of interest and wasted money.
+Always remember the importance of buying an inspected and adjusted guitar.
+Ask questions about the guitar’s playability and consider the pros and cons of the overall make and design before making the final purchase decision.